Fish & Invertebrates

 Reef Effect

-An excellent resource for learning more about up-and-coming mitigation and monitoring technologies was developed by Working Together to Resolve Environmental Effects of Wind Energy (WREN) and is accessible through the Pacific Northwest National Laboratory’s TETHYS website: Wind Energy Monitoring and Mitigation Technologies Tool | Tethys (pnnl.gov).
+A valuable resource for exploring emerging mitigation and monitoring technologies is the Wind Energy Monitoring and Mitigation Technologies Tool, developed by Working Together to Resolve Environmental Effects of Wind Energy (WREN) and accessible via the Pacific Northwest National Laboratory’s (PNNL) TETHYS website: Wind Energy Monitoring and Mitigation Technologies Tool | Tethys (pnnl.gov).

 Download The Full Summary